-If you’ve recently upgraded your browser from classic Edge HTML to the new Edge Chromium, you’ll notice that the method to stop Videos from Auto-playing in Microsoft Edge browser has changed.
-Fortunately, the option to disable video autoplay in the browser still exists.
+If you’ve recently upgraded your browser from classic Edge Legacy to the new Edge Chromium, you’ll notice that the method to stop Videos from Auto-playing in Microsoft Edge browser has changed.
+Fortunately, the option to disable or limit video autoplay in the browser still exists.

 Stop web pages from Autoplaying Videos in Edge